 A bunion is not a growth, not a disease, not a fungus, and certainly nothing to be ashamed of.
-If you don’t have a bunion, consider yourself lucky.
-If you do have a bunion (or two) you owe it to yourself to understand what’s going on.
+If you don’t have the condition, consider yourself lucky.
+If you do have it, you owe it to yourself to understand what’s going on.

 While it’s one of the most common foot problems today, the condition is still not well understood, and therefore approaches to treatment, surgical correction in particular, are far from standardized.
-Doctors and online medical resources offer differing views because there is still no official consensus on the actual pathology, or specific reason for bunions to develop.
+Doctors and online medical resources offer differing views because there is still no official consensus on the actual pathology, or specific reason for it's development.
 We believe this situation needs to change.

-Validated by 35 years of successful outcomes, we offer a direct diagnosis, and therefore a true pathology for bunions.
+Validated by 35 years of successful outcomes, we offer a direct diagnosis, and therefore a true pathology.

 The word ‘bunion’ comes from the Greek word for turnip and is the common name for that annoying and sometimes painful protrusion on the side of your big toe joint.
-Medically, your bunion is called a hallux valgus deformity, which means an outward tilting of the big toe.
+Medically, the condition is called a "hallux valgus" deformity, which means an outward tilting of the big toe.
 What you see on the surface, however, does not tell the whole story.